Grate Clam Shell, Leukoma grata

 Grate Clam Shell, Leukoma grata.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 4.1 cm (1.6 inches) x 2.8 cm (1.1 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Grate Clams are found within mud and muddy sand substrate intertidally to depths of 390 m (1,280 feet).
-They range from Magdalena Bay, Baja California Sur to the central mainland Mexico Coast.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Grate Clams are found within mud and muddy sand substrates and are found in the intertidal zone and to depths of 390 m (1,280 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from from Magdalena Bay, Baja California Sur south to Guatemala.
+They are found throughout the Gulf of California.